 delivery of specific design/engineering study reports

-a draft construction agreement.
+a construction agreement.

 The timescales for us to deliver outputs for each stage of the connections process will depend upon the stage itself and complexity of the project.
 On completion of each stage of the connections process, the customer can exit the process.
-The connections process is summarised in Figure 1 and Figure 2.
+The connections process is summarised in Figure 2 and Figure 3.